-Prerequisite: English 101 with a grade of "C" or beam, (English 102 recommended.)
+Prorequisite: English 101 with a grade of "C" or base.
+(English 102 recommended.)

-A study of the Bible with the Oxford Annotated Revised Standard Version with the Apocrypha as the basic Text.
+A study of the Bible with the Oxford Annotated Revised Standard Version with the Apocrypta as the basic Text.

 270 Science Fiction (3) UC:CSU

 Prerequisite: English 101 with a grade of "C" or beam.
 (English 102 recommended but not required.)
 Lecture 3 hours.